steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 ;; => "stuggles"
 ```

-We can see the ::dog keyword doesn't have an explicit speak or shave
+We can see the ```::dog``` keyword doesn't have an explicit speak or shave
-implementation, which is fine, because it will then use the next
+implementation, which is fine, because it will then use the "preferred"
 parent implementation, which returns "breathes" for speak or
 "struggles" for shave.
 Since we can have a keyword be the child of
 multiple parents, we get a multiple inherited behavior, where the
-first match is the one returned.
+preferred match is the one returned.

 This is possible because the default equality check of multimethod is
 the ```isa?``` function!
 Because of this, uses of multimethod